 Look out for hardy seed varieties to ensure that they are suitable to over winter.

-Some crops such as winter salads, like winter gem and lambs lettuce, can be grown now but will need to be sown under cloches or cold frames for protection from harsh weather.
+Some crops such as winter salads, like winter gem and lambs lettuce, can be grown now but will need to be sown under cloches or cold frame for protection from harsh weather.
+The Light-Booster Cold Frame Pictured is the perfect choice for winter gardening as its light reflecting backing makes the best use of all available light and bounces it back onto your plants.
+Its a step up from your regular cold frame and something you will use all year.

 Hardy peas and broad beans can be sown directly in autumn which will bring your harvest forwards by a few weeks.